eLTER-RI/metadata-schemas/docs/new_docs/elter_model/propertyRights.md

 [Back to model](_base.md)

-COMMENT: Maybe not needed, as the license.md defines the license and usage of the data
+**COMMENT**: Maybe not needed, as the license.md defines the license and usage of the data

 # Name